rsnikhil/Temporary_TGISA/Sail.md

 ## Current functional coverage (what's modelled now, in RISC-V code and in English)

-- The model covers RV64 IMAC (base 64-bit integer, with the standard multiply/divide, atomic, and compressed extensions), M/S/U (machine, supervisor and user privilege) modes, and Sv39-mode (39-bit virtual addressing) address translation.
+- The model covers RV32 and RV64 IMAC (base 32-bit and 64-bit integer architectures, with the standard multiply/divide, atomic, and compressed extensions), M/S/U (machine, supervisor and user privilege) modes, and the Sv32, Sv39, and Sv48 modes of address translation.
 Operation in M-only, M/U and M/S/U modes are all supported.
 The model includes a specification for the draft 'N' extension for user-level interrupt handling.

 - The model supports parameterization for platform-specific implementation choices.

-- The model does not currently cover RV32 and RV128, the Sv32 and Sv48
-  address translation modes, floating-point for the F and D standard extensions, encodings for HINT instructions, PMP/PMA physical memory attributes and protection, event and performance counter support, the hypervisor mode for virtualization,
+- The model does not currently cover RV128, floating-point for the F and D standard extensions, encodings for HINT instructions, PMP/PMA physical memory attributes and protection, event and performance counter support, the hypervisor mode for virtualization,